Manuscripts

 New Acquisitions

 The manuscript collection is continually growing.
-New acquisitions enrich in particular the collection of modern family albums from the 16th to the 20th century, many of which are of Franconian origin.
-Occasionally, outstanding mediaeval manuscripts are acquired, for which, the generous support from third party funding agencies such as the Upper Franconia Foundation, the Ernst von Siemens Art Foundation, and the Cultural Foundation of the German Federal States is indispensable
+New acquisitions enrich in particular the collection of album amicorum from the 16th to the 20th century, many of which are of Franconian origin.
+Occasionally, outstanding mediaeval manuscripts are acquired, for which, the generous support from third party funding agencies such as the Upper Franconia Foundation, the Ernst von Siemens Art Foundation, and the Cultural Foundation of the German Federal States is indispensable.

 Literature